dennys246/NeuroNet/README.md

 # NeuroNet
-This repository contains the PyPl library NeuroNet used for building and training AI on NeuroImaging data previously based on the Klein.
+This repository contains the PyPl library NeuroNet used for building and training AI on NeuroImaging data previously known as KleinNet.